Mayurji/mayurji.github.io/_machine-learning/keepsake.md

 <p>Photo by Dmitry Pavlovsky on Unsplash</p>
 </center>

 Hey everyone, I am a Machine Learning Engineer and I've been experimenting with different tools in ML for deployment.
-When ML was getting started like 4 to 5 years back in all the industry, everyone were talking about how to build great models either by classical machine learning or DNN etc, and today with tools like AutoML and Model Search, building models has taken a little backseat. **Today, a major challenge is not about building a great model but its about keeping track of all the built models.**
+When ML was getting started like 4 to 5 years back in all the industry, everyone was talking about how to build great models either by classical machine learning or DNN, etc, and today with tools like AutoML and Model Search, building models has taken a little backseat. **Today, a major challenge is not about building a great model but about keeping track of all the built models.**

-In this blog post, we'll discuss about **Keepsake**.
+In this blog post, we'll discuss **Keepsake**.
 In simple terms, we can think of keepsake as the **version control** tool for machine learning.

 **From Keepsake Official Documents**

 *Everyone uses version control for their software and it's much less common in Machine Learning.
 This causes all sorts of problems: people are manually keeping track of things in spreadsheets, model weights are scattered on S3, and nothing is reproducible.
 It's hard enough getting your own model from a  month ago running, let alone somebody else's.*

 *So why isn’t everyone using Git? **Git doesn’t work well with machine learning.** It can’t handle large files, it can’t handle key/value metadata like metrics, and it can’t record information automatically from inside a  training script.
 There are some solutions for these things, but they  feel like band-aids.*

 **Installing Keepsake**